cpmasterji/Task0/README.md

 - Print fibonacci series - Anushri
 - Finding if a given number is prime
 - Finding the max element in an array ----- Balaji Jayashrri
-- Finding the min element in an array
+- Finding the min element in an array - Chandra prabu
 - Multiplication of matrices - Shyam